Nitrokey/nitrokey-websmartcard/implementation.md

 | --- | ------ | ---------- |---------------------| --- | --- |
 | 0x13 | SIGN | `{HASH,KEYHANDLE}` | `{SIGNATURE,INHASH}` | + | + |

-Using key encoded in `KEYHANDLE` parameter command makes signature over the input hash `HASH` using ECDSA.
 Returns `SIGNATURE` as a result, as well as the incoming hash `HASH`.
 `KEYHANDLE` authenticity (whether it was generated with given *Master Key* and to use for given *Origin*) is verified before use.
 Incoming `HASH` data is repeated on the output for signature confirmation.
-The curve used by default is `secp256r1` (NIST P-256 Random).
+See the wrapping algorithm in the Key Handle description chapter.

+The type of the `SIGNATURE` signature depends on the used key algorithm, encoded in the keyhandle.

 In pseudocode:
 ```text